Skip to main content

 Exams can be a difficult time for your whole family.

 Having someone to talk to about their schoolwork can help.
-Support from a parent, tutor or a study-group friend can help children share their worries.
-Help them keep things in perspective.
+Support from a parent, tutor or a study group can help children share their worries and keep things in perspective.

 If you feel your child is not coping, talk to their teachers at school.